Lexie1229/Bioinfo/faops/faops.md

 >> * -E：compute the E-size (from GAGE)
 >> * -C：count entries（计算序列条数）。
 >> * -g INT：size of genome, instead of total size in files（基于组装的基因组大小进行N[INT]预测）。
+>
+>

+    count         count base statistics in FA file(s) size          count total bases in FA file(s) masked        masked (or gaps) regions in FA file(s) frag          extract sub-sequences from a FA file one           extract one fa record
+    replace       replace headers from a FA file split-name    splitting by sequence names
+    split-about   splitting to chunks about specified size dazz          rename records for dazz_db
+    interleave    interleave two PE files
+    region        extract regions from a FA file